EpicureanHeron/ZLinkScraping/README.md

 ## Solution
-Utilizing Python version 2.7 along with the libraries csv, datetime, and urllib2 all of the data can be scraped and put into a .csv file.
+Utilizing Python  along with the libraries Pandas, datetime, and urllib2 all of the data can be scraped and put into a .csv file.

 ## Set Up